kmota01/sv-pipeline/README.md

 *Execute:*

-`bash 123456_pipeline.sh -i sample_name -w work_dir -s software`
+`bash 123456_pipeline.sh -i sample -w work_dir -s software`

 * work_dir: working directory for the SV analysis
-* sample_name: name of the sequencing data, not including the '_1.fastq.gz' or '_2.fastq.gz' suffix.
+* sample: name of the sequencing data, not including the '_1.fastq.gz' or '_2.fastq.gz' suffix.
 (If the sequencing data are SR2356_1.fastq.gz and SR2356_2.fastq.gz then sample_name=SR2356)
 * software: SV analysis software of your choice (lumpy or manta)